microsoft/Git-Credential-Manager-for-Windows/README.md

 [![GitHub Downloads](https://img.shields.io/github/downloads/Microsoft/Git-Credential-Manager-for-Windows/total.svg?style=flat-square)](https://github.com/Microsoft/Git-Credential-Manager-for-Windows/releases)
 [![@MicrosoftGit on Twitter](https://img.shields.io/twitter/follow/microsoftgit.svg?style=social&label=Follow%20%40microsoftgit)](https://twitter.com/microsoftgit)

+* * *

-# NOTICE: If you are seeing errors with GitHub READ THIS:
+# NOTICE: Experiencing GitHub push/fetch problems?

-As of 22 Feb 2018, [GitHub has disabled support for weak encryption](https://githubengineering.com/crypto-deprecation-notice/) which many users will suddenly find themselves unable to authenticate using a Git for Windows which is older than v2.16.2.
-DO NOT PANIC, there's a fix.
-Update Git for Windows to the latest (or at least v2.16.2.windows.1).
+As of 22 Feb 2018, [GitHub has disabled support for weak encryption](https://githubengineering.com/crypto-deprecation-notice/) which means many users will suddenly find themselves unable to authenticate using a Git for Windows which (impacts versions older than v2.16.0). **DO NOT PANIC**, there's a fix.
+[Update Git for Windows](https://github.com/git-for-windows/git/releases) to the latest (or at least v2.16.0).

-The most common signature users see is an experience like:
+The most common error users see looks like:

 ```Text
 fatal: HttpRequestException encountered.